 Extra virgin grade olive oil is the least processed or refined type.
 It is pure unadulterated oil made from top quality olives.
-The label “Extra Virgin” signifies that the oil is free of defects of flavor or odor, which is determined by a specially trained sensory panel of olive oil experts.
+The label “Extra Virgin” signifies that the oil is free of defects, flavor or odor, which is determined by a specially trained sensory panel of olive oil experts.
 Olive oil that is truly extra virgin has a robust and distinct flavor and is high in phenolic antioxidants, which is the main reason for its recognized health benefits.
-In addition, independent laboratory tests are performed on the oil to ensure that the chemistry of the oil meets or exceeds specific parameters established by the Olive Oil Commission of California and the USDA.
-The California Olive Oil Commission (CCOC), indicating that it has passed chemical analysis and a sensory evaluation, certifies our olive oil.
+In addition, independent laboratory tests are performed on the oil to ensure that the chemistry of the oil meets, or exceeds, specific parameters established by the Olive Oil Commission of California and the USDA.
+The California Olive Oil Commission (CCOC), certifies that it has passed chemical analysis and a sensory evaluation.

-Proper storage of olive oil it is essential to preserve optimal freshness, flavor, and aromas.
+Proper storage of olive oil it is essential to preserve optimal freshness, flavor and aromas.
 Store the oil in a cool, dark place away from heat and light.
 Storing your olive oil in a dark glass container will extend your oil’s life and keep the polyphenols from oxidizing too quickly.
 When you are finished using the oil, reseal your bottles tightly to ensure limited exposure to oxygen.
 After opening a bottle of oil, use it up quickly and replace it with a fresh bottle as needed.
 The polyphenols (antioxidants) that are found naturally in olive oil play a prominent role in the various health benefits attributed to olive oil.
 The longer the oil sits, the less polyphenols it will have.
-The shelf life for extra virgin oil, properly stored, is 12 to 18 months.
+The shelf life of properly stored extra virgin olive oil properly stored is 12 to 18 months.